NGorco/actions-aws-ssm-params-to-env/README.md

 ## Options:

 ### ssm-path(required)
-AWS Systems Manager Parameter Store path to the parameter (e.g. `/path/to/parameter`)
+AWS Systems Manager Parameter Store comma-separated paths to the parameter (e.g. `/path/to/parameter` or `/path/one, /path/two`)

 ### get-children(optional)
 Boolean wich imposes to get parameters by path, retrieving all children values